-Myers successfully brought his popular SNL character, Wayne Campbell, to the big screen in Wayne's World, which he also wrote.
-The film broke box office records and has grossed over $200 million to date.
-In 1993, he reprised the role of Wayne Campbell in the hit sequel, Wayne's World 2, also written by Myers.
+The big screen adaption of Wayne's World, which Myers wrote, broke box office records and has grossed over $200 million to date.
+This was followed by the hit sequel Wayne's World 2, also written by Myers.

-Myers is also known for lending his voice to the Dreamworks animated feature Shrek, a modern-day fairy tale about a misunderstood ogre.
-The film won the Academy Award in the "Best Animated Feature Film" category and was nominated for a Golden Globe Award.
+Myers is also known for lending his voice to the Dreamworks animated series of Shrek films, portraying the title character.
+The first film won the Oscar for "Best Animated Feature Film" and was nominated for a Golden Globe Award.
 It was also nominated and awarded the People's Choice award in 2002.
 Shrek grossed a total of $478 million worldwide.

 Myers also had the chance to portray the iconic Dr. Seuss character Cat in the Hat, for a live-action adaption of the children's book.

 Myers received a star on the Walk of Fame in Hollywood, California in July 2002.
 In 2003, he was honoured with the Jack Benny Award by the student body of UCLA.
 That same year, he recieved the AFI Star Award at the HBO-sponsored U.S. Comedy Arts Festival in Aspen.

 On October 22, 2016, Mike Myers published Canada, a part memoir, part history book that explores Myers' relationship with his beloved home.

 In 1977, at the age of 14, Mike appeared in the short-lived CBC children's series called Range Ryder and the Calgary Kid.